garrandall/popular-music-data/tracks/play-that-song-train.md

 Play that song
 The one the makes me stay out till dawn
-The one that makes me go "ooh"
+The one that makes me go "oh"
 That's all you gotta do

 Oh
-Wait till you see my baby moo-oo-oove
+Wait till you see my baby move
-Moo-oo-oove Moo-oo-oove
+Move Move
-Moo-oo-oove Wait till you see my baby moo-oo-oove Moo-oo-oove Moo-oo-oove
+Move Wait till you see my baby move
-Moo-oo-oove
+Move Move
+Move

 Oh come on now